 The valuation governance structures and related processes should be embedded in the overall governance structure of the bank, and consistent for both risk management and reporting purposes.
-The governance structures and processes are expected to explicitly cover the role of the board and senior management.
-More specifically, the board's oversight responsibilities for the bank's use of fair value accounting should include:
+The governance structures and processes are expected to explicitly cover the role of the board.
+The board might delegate some of these responsibilities to board committees or senior management, but should continue to be ultimately responsible for the overall execution of governance.
+Specifically, the responsibilities for governance structures applicable to all financial instruments measured at fair value should include:

-- Reviewing and approving written policies related to fair valuations; - Ongoing review of valuation model performance issues escalated to senior management for resolution and all significant changes to valuation policies; - Ensuring adequate resources are devoted to the valuation process; - Articulating the bank's tolerance for exposures subject to valuation uncertainty and monitoring compliance with the board's overall policy settings at an aggregate firmwide level; - Ensuring independence in the valuation process between risk taking and control units: - Ensuring appropriate internal and external audit coverage of fair valuations and related processes and controls; - Ensuring accounting and disclosures are consistent with the applicable accounting framework; and - Ensuring significant differences, if any, between accounting and risk management measurements are well documented and monitored.
+- Reviewing and approving written policies related to fair valuations; - Ongoing review of significant valuation model performance for issues escalated for resolution and all significant changes to valuation policies; - Ensuring adequate resources are devoted to the valuation process; - Articulating the bank's tolerance for exposures subject to valuation uncertainty and monitoring compliance with the board's overall policy settings at an aggregate firmwide level; - Ensuring the independence in the valuation process between risk taking and control units; - Ensuring the appropriate internal and external audit coverage of fair valuations and related processes and controls; - Ensuring the consistent application of accounting and disclosures with the applicable accounting framework; and